parvezhussain/kickstart/README.md

 Click 'Start' to start the VM.

-### OPTION A: HOWTO Configure VM to boot/install from kickstart server
+### OPTION B: HOWTO Configure VM to boot/install from kickstart server
 Make sure the Kickstart server is working fine<br>
 Select the VM from Navigation Panel.
 Click 'Settings'<br>
 Select 'System' from Navigation Panel<br>